MikeData/bau_FDI-Assets/README.md

 1.)
 Right click and edit the "click to run" file.

 2.)
-Update both the file names and extensions (either .xls or .xlsx) by changing the information shown in green below (you need to include the quotes):
+Update both the file names and extensions (either .xls or .xlsx) by changing the information shown in green below (you need to include the quotes).
+Ignore the line with a "Y" at the end, we'll deal with those next.

 ![alt tag](/images/batch_commands.png)